DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ----
 ****

+## What will the animations look like?

+When you run the project you will see the following animations in this YouTube video:

 ## Project set-up

 In the project there is an `animations.ts` file where all of the animation configurations are stored.